Tax Management India. Com

 X X X X Extracts X X X X

-..... ds of the key loan, cash credit account was adjusted to the extent of Rs.
+..... ich the sale proceeds of the key loan, cash credit account was adjusted to the extent of Rs.
 19,68,282/- and the remaining outstanding liabilities viz.
 Rs.
 20,46,154.44 inclusive of interest on the various accounts were to be consolidated and debited to a term account which was to be repaid in five yearly instalments commencing from 2-1-1968.
 Neither the respondents are parties nor are they made aware of such arrangement.
 Consequently, the respondents caused a lawyer's notice to be sent to the appellant bank, calling upon it to return the respondents various shares, life insurance policies and documents of title to property, since the loan in respect of which they were sureties, was no longer in existence and was discharged by reason of the fresh loan arrangement between the appellant bank and the Authorised Officer of the principal debtor.
 Though the appellant was promising to allow inspection of documents, the appellant put off the respondents and their counsel on various pretexts and the documents of which inspection was sought, were not available.
-The appellant bank had no right to retain the documents of title to the property, insurance policies and shares belonging to the respondents and ar .....
+The appellant bank had no right to retain the documents of title to the property, insurance policies and shares belonging to the .....

 X X X X Extracts X X X X